World’s Children Pilot Program for Girl Health and Empowerment

 Shobha Rani felt perplexed.
 The orphaned, adolescent girls under her care were benefiting from a new health program.
 But they still weren’t blooming into the confident young women they could be.
 The girls’ home administrator felt a piece of the puzzle had yet to be found.

-Over one year ago, with the encouragement of World’s Children and a grant from Operation Period (Operation Period), Shobha had introduced The Healthy Girl Initiative (HGI) at Balavikasita Orphanage in south India.
+Over one year ago, with the encouragement of World’s Children and a grant from the Rosie Center, Shobha introduced The Girl Fund (TGF) at Balavikasita Orphanage in south India.
 If the project proved successful there, World’s Children would seek funding to expand the program into more orphanages.

 In India, there is a particular silence surrounding puberty and menstruation.
 Girls often don’t receive information or assistance to help them understand and cope with what’s happening when their bodies begin maturing.

-At Balavikasita, the HGI was designed to deliver girls’ health education and better access to hygiene products, supplements and medical help.
+At Balavikasita, the TGF was designed to deliver girls’ health education and better access to hygiene products, supplements and medical help.
 Ultimately, it delivered that plus more.

 The girls at Balavikasita saw health professionals and learned what to expect from puberty, how their bodies were changing and the importance of adopting healthy eating habits.